rafitj/know-it-web/README.md

 # `know-it` Web

-- Turn everything into a class component
-- All components must used MobX state
-- Created protected routes
+- Create protected routes
 - Fix linting & pass tests
-- extract styled components
-- Figure out how to send GOOD errors from the backend.
+- Fix shitty code as you see it @rafitj @rafitj @rafitj @rafitj ^ 1000
+- Figure out backend errors + fix PUT request reposnse (dont send back updated note cuz it can be thick) + show server-side rendering errors for forms and maybe add a global toast + enable public sign up form
+- Store just the auth header in cookie, not entire user.
+Get user object when app is loaded ... (cuz pw may have changed)
+- Add password reset + email functionality